Key takeaways:

 Wrike is a work management platform that tracks your projects from every angle — including responsive Gantt charts.
 International teams at companies like Sony Pictures Television, Lead Express, and Brief Media use Wrike’s Gantt charts every day.
 Find out more here:

-Gantt chart templates to use today
+Simple Gantt chart templates

 Let’s start with a Gantt chart template for a simple, linear project: